OpenMS/OpenMS-docs/.github/CONTRIBUTING.md

 For images and figures:

 1. Add a screenshot of the window.
 2. In tutorial, align images in center.
-Other instructions, should have alighment to left.
+Other instructions, should have aligment to left.
 3. Please set the size to `500px` of images added in step-by-step guides or instructions.

 ## OpenMS documentation contributors